Theoretically Grounded Framework for LLM Watermarking: A Distribution-Adaptive Approach: Practical Token-level Optimal Watermarking Design

-This detector combines the advantages of existing approaches with the optimal design from Theorem \ref{Thm: optimal detector}.
+\textbf{Practical Detector Design.} We observe that the commonly used heuristic detectors take the non-optimal form by averaging the test statistics over each token: $\gamma(X_1^T,\zeta_1^T)=\mathbbm{1} \big\{\frac{1}{T}\sum_{t=1}^T\text{Test Statistics of }(X_t,\zeta_t) \geq \lambda \big\}$.
+This token-level design provides several advantages: (1) incremental computation of detectors for any $T$ and 2) token-level watermarking with the alphabet depending only on the fixed size $ |\calV| $.
+Inspired by these detectors, we propose the following detector to address the issues {\bf \circled{1}} and {\bf \circled{2}} mentioned earlier: for some bijective function $g_{\mathrm{tk}}:\calZ\to\calS \supset \calV$, where $\calZ=g_{\rm{tk}}^{-1}(\calV)\cup\{\tilde{\zeta}\}$ for some redundant auxiliary value $\tilde{\zeta}$ not being the preimage of any token $x\in\calV$ for $g$.
+This detector combines the advantages of existing token-level detectors with the optimal design from Theorem \ref{Thm: optimal detector}.
 The test statistic for each token $(X_t, \zeta_t)$ is optimal at position $t$, enabling a token-level optimal watermarking scheme that improves the detection performance for each token.

+\textbf{Token-Level Optimal Watermarking Scheme.} Following the same rule in Theorem \ref{Thm: optimal detector} and Appendix \ref{App: pf of Thm: optimal detector}, the token-level optimal watermarking scheme is \emph{sequentially} constructed based on $\mathbbm{1}\{X_t=g_{\mathrm{tk}}(\zeta_t)\}$ in \eqref{Eq: token level detector} and the NTP distribution at each position $t$, acting only on the token vocabulary $\calV$.
+This approach addresses the challenges {\bf \circled{1}} and {\bf \circled{2}} as well.
+Notably, the resulting distribution of the token-level optimal scheme for the auxiliary variable $\zeta_t$ is adaptive to the original NTP distribution $Q_{X_t|x_1^{t-1}}$.
+Moreover, the resulting distribution on $X_t$ is given by (comparable to $P_{X_1^T}^*$ in Theorem \ref{Thm: optimal detector})